 From 2002 until he hung up his football cleats for good in 2010, Clinton Portis racked up nearly 12,000 total yards from scrimmage and scored 80 touchdowns playing for the Denver Broncos and Washington Redskins.
 By all accounts, the 5-foot-11, 220-pound running back was a really good NFL player.
-But would your opinion change if you knew he took a shot of Hennessy before he took the field for every game?
+But would your opinion change if you knew the ex-NFL star took a shot of Hennessy before he took the field for every game?

 "It was a turn-up.
 For me, it wasn't like I was getting drunk.
 We took one shot.
 I wasn't taking Toradol shots.
 I wasn't doing drugs...
 I'm already in pain.
 I don't know one football player that's not in pain during the season, especially playing running back where I am getting 25 and 30 carries a game.
 For me, it was kind of like this shot, I'm going out to play, this is going to take the pain away or the fear or whatever it was.
 After I took that shot, it was, 'Okay, now it's time to go do this' instead of going to lay down and take a Toradol shot."

 -- Former Washington Redskins RB Clinton Portis, via FS1's Fair Game